Holistic treatment for alcoholism is very popular. Many people and groups heavily advertise and promote it.

 II.
 Options for Treatment

 III.
 Alcoholism Treatment

 You might be considering holistic treatment for alcoholism.
 It attempts to heal the whole person (mind, body and spirit).
 To do so, it focuses on treating the person rather than the alcoholism.
 The holistic approach tends to consider drinking a symptom of underlying problems.

 Holistic treatment for alcoholism tailors therapies for each client.
-Some programs may use medications.
+Some programs may use meds.
 But the emphasis is on natural healing.
 Often holistic programs reject AA’s 12 steps or any version of them.

 II.
 Holistic Options

 If you attend a holistic retreat, you are likely to find massage therapy, nutritional therapy, acupuncture, meditation and spirituality available.
-However, holistic programs provide a wide variety of therapies or treatments.
+Yet holistic programs provide a wide variety of therapies.
 You can easily find retreats offering some of the following.

 III.
 Alcoholism & Holistic Treatment

 Holistic programs tend to operate in spa-like, luxury facilities.
-They’re often in beautiful resort areas.
+They’re often in great resort areas.
 It appears that holistic spas offer those therapies that are most in demand.
 They don’t choose them based on effectiveness.
-Indeed, of those listed above, only motivational interviewing, has shown effectiveness in helping people achieve sobriety.
-And motivational interviewing doesn’t require attending any residential facility.
+Indeed, of those listed above only one has shown effectiveness in helping people achieve sobriety.
+That one is motivational interviewing.
+And it doesn’t require attending any residential facility.

 They’re ineffective in helping people achieve sobriety.
-But equine therapy (interacting with horses), massage, yoga, meditation, music and dance may be enjoyable in and of themselves.
-However, if you want help with a drinking problem, it’s important to select a program with a meaningful chance of success.
+But equine therapy (interacting with horses), massage, yoga, meditation, music and dance may be enjoyable.
+Yet if you want help with a drinking problem, it’s important to select a program with a meaningful chance of success.